slavaaaaaaaaaa/whattimeisitrightmeow/README.md

-# What time is it right now?
+# What time is it right meow?

 You know you want to find out.